moj-analytical-services/writing_functions_in_r/README.md

 pick_a_colour(colours)
 ```

-    ## [1] "Cyan"
+    ## [1] "Blue"

 ## Writing a package

-An alternative is to make your own package to store your functions which
+An alternative is to make your own package to store your functions,
-you can then use like any other R package.
-There are a few advantages to
+which you can then use like any other R package.
+There are a few
-this:
+advantages to this:

   - It means you (and others) can access your functions from different
     projects
-  - There are certain requirements for making R packages which enforce
+  - There are certain requirements for making R packages that enforce
     good practice, such as including documentation

 This comes at the cost of slightly higher overheads.